stytchauth/stytch-node/README.md

 This will install all dependencies in the `node_modules` folder.

-Once dependencies are resolved, you will need to move the folder `StytchLib ` in to your `node_modules` folder.
+Once dependencies are resolved, you will need to move the folder `Stytch` in to your `node_modules` folder.

 ## How to Use